paulwilljones/chaos-eng-in-practice/kube-chaos.md

 ---

 # Why Should We Care?

-Failure will happen
 ^

-As distributed systems have grown much more complex, failures have become much more difficult to predict.
+-> Failure is inevitable
 ^

--> Fallacies of distributed computing:
+-> As distributed systems have grown more complex, failures have become more difficult to predict ^

+-> A reliance on managed services takes away control to ensure resiliency

+---

+## Istio
 ^

--> 1. The network is reliable.
+-> Open source service mesh that layers transparently onto existing distributed applications.
 ^

--> 2. Latency is zero.
+-> Traffic Management
 ^

--> 3. Bandwidth is infinite.
+-> Security
 ^

--> 4. The network is secure.
-^
--> 5. Topology doesn't change.
-^
--> 6. There is one administrator.
-^
--> 7. Transport cost is zero.
-^
--> 8. The network is homogeneous.
+-> Observability

 ---

-# Examples of Chaos Tooling
-^

-## Istio

-What is it?

-Why is it necessary?

-How does it do it?

-What does it enable us to do?

----

 # Istio Fault Injection
 ^

-A VirtualService defines the rules that control how requests for a service are routed within an Istio service mesh.
+-> Istio enables protocol-specific fault injection into the network, instead of killing pods or delaying or corrupting packets at the TCP layer.
 ^

-A DestinationRule configures the set of policies to be applied to a request after VirtualService routing has occurred.
+-> *Key Terms
 ^

-This facilitates fault injection by intercepting traffic destined for pods
+-> A VirtualService defines the rules that control how requests for a service are routed within an Istio service mesh.
+^

+-> A DestinationRule configures the set of policies to be applied to a request after VirtualService routing has occurred.

 ---